Subdivisions and Additions

 3. The SW Stonebrook Drive pathway connects east Bridlemile and Hillsdale residents with Albert Kelly Park.

-4. The SW Lowell Court to SW 48th Place pathway connects NW Bridlemile residents with Bridlemile School and east Bridlemile.
+4. The SW Lowell Court to SW 48th Place pathway/bridge connects NW Bridlemile residents with Bridlemile School and northeast Bridlemile.

 5. The SW Hamilton to SW Seymour pathway gives NW Bridlemile residents a safer alternative to SW Beaverton-Hillsdale Highway than walking on SW Hamilton and SW Shattuck.
 A spur path connects this path to the Hamilton Crest subdivision.